Mosquito Biology

 When an adult mosquito emerges from the pupal stage they mate, and the female seeks a blood meal to obtain the protein necessary for the laying of her eggs.
 After a blood meal, it takes 3-5 days for blood to be digested and the eggs to develop.
 With one blood meal, a female may produce as many as 300 eggs.

 The next stage is the pupa, or tumbler.
-This stage usually lasts about 2 days.
+This stage usually lasts about 2 days or less.
 During this time the mosquito transforms from the aquatic larva into the flying adult.
 The pupa does not feed.
 If you look carefully at a pupa through its semi-transparent exoskeleton, you will see the developing adult inside.
 After development, the adult emerges from the exoskeleton at the water surface, dries its wings, and takes flight to begin the cycle again.

 The mosquito must breathe air to live.
 In both the larval and the pupal stage, the mosquito takes advantage of the surface tension of the water to stay attached to the surface layer so that they may gather air through special appendages called “siphons” for larvae and “trumpets” for pupae.
 Adults also use the water surface tension to stay suspended when they are emerging from pupal cases, drying their wings, and/or landing and laying their eggs.